techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 }
 ```

 In this code, you are listening for the `authChange` event emitted by `AuthService` when the authentication state changes.
-You are then assign the result to the `authenticated` variable.
+You then assign the result to the `authenticated` variable.
 You also set the `message` variable to be empty.
 This variable will hold the response from your protected endpoint.

 The last thing you need to do is to define the `methods` property of the `app` component: